 The Valencia Half Marathon and Marathon sets the goal of seeing everyone who has a bib run in 2021

-The Valencia Half Marathon and Valencia Marathon Trinidad Alfonso EDP will be held on their planned dates in 2021, 24 October and 5 December, respectively, adapting to the circumstances required by the health situation.
-This has been the decision taken by the race organisers, SD Correcaminos and Valencia City Council, and this was also requested by the 13,000 runners who took part in the survey that was sent to all those registered for 2021.
+The Valencia Half Marathon and Marathon Trinidad Alfonso EDP will be held on the scheduled dates in 2021, 24 October and 5 December, respectively, adapting to the circumstances dictated by the health situation.
+This decision has been made by the race organisers, SD Correcaminos and Valencia City Council, and it was also requested by the more than 13,000 runners who responded to the survey we sent to everyone registered for 2021.

 The results were presented at a press conference in which a roadmap for the races over the coming months was also explained and in which the race director and president of SD Correcaminos, Paco Borao, sent a message of optimism.
 “In 2020 it was a question of surviving, in 2021 we want to stand firm and in 2022 we want to win back the runners who are unable to come this year and in 2023 we want to return to the path of growth that we have been on.
 We have a commitment to the runners who trusted us and we are working for them”.

 For his part, SD Correcaminos Manager, Juan Botella, dissected the figures from the survey which highlight that 76.10% of those enrolled in the marathon and 69.98% in the half marathon intend to run the race.
 “Our goal is to see everyone who has a bib running right now and they have confirmed they want to participate in 2021.
 And anyone who does not want or cannot participate this year, will be able to get their registration fee refunded”, he said.
 This option will be available from 7 June for a limited period of time.